nbeaver/cmd_oysters/readme.rst

 This does not change the version information, but it does change the SHA-1 checksum of the binary.

-To be sure, posessing the same SHA-1 checksum for the binary does not guarantee the same result because of e.g. differing config files.
+To be sure, possessing the same SHA-1 checksum for the binary does not guarantee the same result because of e.g. differing config files.
 However, if the SHA-1 is identical,